Remediation works involving the E-Clay stabilisation and design / installation of a permeable reactive barrier at former industrial site Bromsgrove

-The client had been granted planning consent for the redevelopment of the site for retail purposes (subject to the discharge of planning conditions) – commercial leases had previously been agreed with two national retailers, Homebase and Pets at Home.
-There were a number of planning conditions relating to land contamination – the pre-commencement conditions were addressed by the submission and approval by the regulatory bodies of an acceptable Remediation Strategy and Remediation Method Statement.
+The site been granted planning consent for the redevelopment of the site for retail purposes (Homebase and Pets at Home).
+There were a number of planning conditions relating to land contamination – the pre-commencement conditions were addressed by the submission and approval by the regulatory bodies of an acceptable Remediation Strategy and Method Statement.

 Identified receptors were the protection of controlled waters and in particular the Spadesbourne Brook and human heath.
 An integrated remediation strategy was developed to address the identified

 The strategy incorporated E-Clay stabilisation to address identified gross contamination and an E-Clay Permeable Reactive Barrier (PRB) to address residual hydrocarbon impacted groundwater impacting the Spadesbourne Brook and other offsite receptors.
 The protection of human health would be achieved by the presence of hardstanding / car parking areas providing an effective pathway break.

 Circa 1,500m3 of hydrocarbon impacted soils were treated and a 175m PRB installed.

 Treated soils were validated by leach testing and comparison to agreed target criteria.
 Groundwater was monitored post remediation to demonstrate that pollution levels were being the agreed target criteria.